asipto/siremis/README.md

 See `siremis -h` for options to set the IP and port to listen on, or the domain and certificates for HTTPS.

+The application can be run on a different folder, not only from the source tree, in such case the directories `etc/`, `public/`, `schemas/` and `templates/` have to be copied over, or pointed to them via configuration file.

+### DB Table Schema

+The `schemas/` folder contains the description of database tables, each on in a JSON file.
+New tables can be managed with `Siremis` by creating the corresponding JSON files.

+### Web Template

+The `templates/` folder contains the html templates.
+They can be changed to suit better own usage of `Siremis`.
+The template files are loaded and compiled at start up, any changes to them require a restart to become active.

 ## Version Policy

 The version string is composed of three numbers, the format is: